shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-anchor-blog.md

 }
 ```

-We created the third style code block, which is an Account struct which is a Solana account that holds out data.
+We created the third style code block, which is an Account struct which is a Solana account that holds our data.
 We will save 2 pieces of data to this account:

 1. blog `authority`: you need to have this keypair in order to make posts,
 2. `latest_post`: the, well, the lastest blog post.

-Now we have the three Anchor blocks we need to make out blog:
+Now we have the three Anchor blocks we need to make our blog:

 <img src="../../../.gitbook/assets/tutorial-graphics/3RUST.svg" width="100%" height="auto">

-But right now out program doesn't do anything, because our program methods are empty.
+But right now our program doesn't do anything, because our program methods are empty.

 ### The `initialize()` function